dbierer/php-ii-aug-2021/README.md

 # PHP-II Aug 2021

 ## TODO
-* Q: Do you have a link to RFC for return data type of `self`?
+* Q: Do you have a link to RFC for return data type of `static`?
 * A: https://wiki.php.net/rfc/static_return_type
 * Q: Example of strict_types in interface, abstract class and child class
   * Need to demonstrate exactly where does the declare() need to be executed?